we invest wisely

 Under the management of our highly qualified investment council our funds have a strong track record of adding value while generating resources to give back to the community.
 The historical average annual investment return over 34 years (1988 through 2021) is 9.14%, with a 15.03% portfolio return in 2021.

 Over the most recent ten-year interval, through 2021, ECF's portfolio continued to slightly outperform all community foundations across the United States, as well as our peer group of community foundations in the $25 - 49.9 million range of assets.
 Every spring the council presents a briefing on its investment practices and portfolio performance

 managing the portfolio

-Every summer the Committee reviews the Investment and Spending Policy and presents its recommendations to the full board.
-The policy sets asset allocation guidelines for the ECF portfolio and defines the benchmarks against which the Committee assesses portfolio performance.
+Every summer the Council reviews the Investment and Spending Policy and presents its recommendations to the full board.
+The policy sets asset allocation guidelines for the ECF portfolio and defines the benchmarks against which the Council assesses portfolio performance.
 The committee also recommends the percentage for spending to be withdrawn from our funds for grants and programs in the coming year.
-Despite difficult markets in 2000–2002, 2008–2009, and 2015 ECF has maintained a 5% spending level throughout the decade, thanks to solid investment returns and growing contributions.
+Despite difficult markets in 2000–2002, 2008–2009, 2015, and 2018, ECF has maintained a 5% spending level throughout the decade, thanks to solid investment returns and growing contributions.

 board of directors oversees grants awards